PriyankaT05/PHPAssessment/README.md

 # Overview

 This is an assessment to display the most starred public PHP projects in GitHub.
-It consits of some client code (html, css, javascript) that makes calls to files hosted on a web server (php).
+It consists of some client code (html, css, javascript) that makes calls to files hosted on a web server (php).

 The server queries the GitHub API's search/repositories endpoint: 'https://api.github.com/search/repositories' for repository information and stores the information in a MySQL database.
 Then it can retrieve that information to create HTML to send to the client.